ykung83/improved-roomba/README.md

     The roomba will remain a certain distance away from the right wall and navigate the perimeter of the room in a counterclockwise fashion.
     Once the outer perimeter is defined, it will make its way inward until either it is surrounded by areas that it has already explored or the new space that it finds is not enough to justify further exploration (both are parameters that can be changed).
 The space map is updated and saved after each movement.
 Each space in the spacemap corresponds with a 1cm x 1cm area in the room.
+An example of the output of this segment of code is included, named 'data_room_example'.
+This will be used in mode 3.
+A visual representation of this data is also included, named 'data_room_example_visual'.

     Mode 1: Direct communication.
     The PC will allow the user to input movement commands to the roomba.
 This was used primarily to test out snippets of code.